Skip to content

 3. Exclude unnecessary files: Configure the exclude option appropriately.

-4. Modular compilation: Compile core modules first, then expand gradually.
+4. Module-by-module compilation: Compile core modules first, then expand gradually.

 A: Troubleshoot by following these steps:

-1. Check error messages: Error messages indicate the specific file and line number.
+1. Check error messages: Error messages will indicate the specific file and line number.

-2. Verify code conventions: Ensure code complies with compilation conventions.
+2. Check code conventions: Ensure the code complies with the compilation conventions.

 3. Simplify reproduction: Create a minimal reproducible code snippet.